 Including Random Elements using [[DID-YOU-KNOW]]

 There are some sites which include a 'Fun Fact' or 'Did You Know' feature.
-Examples include the Department of English, Adopt a Beehive, and the Minority Access and Achievement Program.
+Examples include the Department of English and Adopt a Beehive.
 Each time their page is loaded, a random 'fact' is displayed.
-This is done with using a single shortcode -
+This is done with using the shortcode -

 Including an Email Form